The Benefits and the Risks

 A Photo Cull

 This really is too many images to manage.
-Fantastic though today’s modern cameras are, sometimes focus or exposure is missed.
+Fantastic though today’s modern cameras are, sometimes focus or exposure can be missed.
 Sometimes people blink at just the wrong moment, and sometimes we just capture an expression the person might not be so proud of!
 Often, when shooting on repeat mode we get numerous images that are virtually identical.
 There is no need to keep all of these images.
 So the first job in the process is to carry out an image cull.
-I tend not to be too ruthless here, despite having the security that, as this is done at an early stage, all the original files are still on at least two memory cards.
+I tend not to be ruthless here, despite having the security that, as this is done at an early stage, all the original files are still on two memory cards.

 Selection of the Best